knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

 Our spiritual patron, Thomas Becket, born in 1119 or 1120 in London, came from a merchant family and received education in England and France.
 He became King Henry II's Lord Chancellor in 1155.
 However, in 1162, he became Archbishop of Canterbury, leading to conflicts with the king over Church privileges.

 Becket resigned as Chancellor and resisted the king's attempts to limit Church power through the Constitutions of Clarendon in 1164.
 The tension escalated, leading to Becket's murder in Canterbury Cathedral on December 29, 1170.
 His death shocked Europe, and he was canonized as a saint in 1173.
-Despite the destruction of his shrine by King Henry VIII, Becket's legacy persisted.Honoured on December 29, Becket symbolizes the Church's independence and religious freedom struggle, revered by the Church of England and Episcopal Church.
+Despite the destruction of his shrine by King Henry VIII, Becket's legacy persisted.

 He remains an enduring symbol of courage and integrity, inspiring the Hospitallers of Saint Thomas of Canterbury in their commitment to Church principles.

-Chivalric aims of Knights of Saint Thomas
+Chivalric aims of our Order of Knighthood

 • Organise and participate in community outreach programmes, including providing aid to the homeless, veterans, and the sick.

-• Deliver educational workshops and events aimed at promoting the ideals of chivalry—such as courage, honesty, and respect—among both young people and adults.
+• Deliver educational workshops and events aimed at promoting the ideals of chivalry - such as courage, honesty, and respect - among both young people and adults.

 • Support and engage in charity events and campaigns, such as food drives and fundraising initiatives, to assist those in need.
 This also includes volunteering at local charities to offer support and care to vulnerable groups.